plasmo-dev/Plasmo.jl/docs/src/tutorials/supply_chain.md

 ![sc_optigraph](../assets/sc_optigraph.png)

 Finally, we set the optimizer on the graph and the overall objective on the graph.

-> [!NOTE]
+!!! note
-> After the changes made between Plasmo v0.5.4 and v0.6.0, we must now include the function `set_to_node_objectives(graph)` in the script below to set the graph's objective to use the individual node objectives.
+    After the changes made between Plasmo v0.5.4 and v0.6.0, we must now include the function `set_to_node_objectives(graph)` in the script below to set the graph's objective to use the individual node objectives.
 In former versions of Plasmo, the graph used the node objectives automatically.

 ```julia
 set_optimizer(graph, HiGHS.Optimizer)